har-nick/troupetent/README.md

 ## 📋 To-Do

 This list is inexhaustive, though likely in order.
+- [ ] Migrate settings data from Proto DataStore to Room for partial updates
 - [ ] Settings page
 - [ ] Music player functionality
 - [ ] Playlists